If you’ve ever been in a sales role or seen the movie Glengarry Glen Ross, then you should be familiar with the phrase “Always Be Closing” or ABC.

-3. Focus on delivering information and expertise.
+3. Focus on Delivering Information and Expertise

 Establishing trust starts with being authentic when communicating with your prospects.
 Shift your mindset from your customer being an object or a dollar amount to building a mutually beneficial relationship.

-To start the adoption process, include "always be helping" in training materials for new employees.
+To start the adoption process, include "Always Be Helping" in training materials for new employees.
 That way, they can start to understand how important it is to help customers in their buying journey.
 You should also provide employees with the resources and tools they will need to make sure they are properly helping.

-Now, it’s time to move away from your "always be closing" ways and examine your business.
+Now, it’s time to move away from your "Always Be Closing" ways and examine your business.
 Do you have valuable resources to send to prospects?
 Do you have e-books or blogs written that pertain to your prospect’s industry?
 How about checklists to assist prospects who are in the research and consideration stage?

 If you don’t know where to start, ask us!
 We're always here to help.